Christmas Will Never Be the Same

 “Then where are the presents?”

-The elf had a slight hiccup then said, “Tornado blew down the warehouse.
+The elf with a slight hiccup said, “Tornado blew down the warehouse.
 But don’t worry, Johnny and Friedo took teams to Missouri and South Dakota to gather the packages.

 “I thought the tornado was in Kentucky?”

 “Come on Holmes, you ever been in a tornado?
 It blew our inventory several states away, but we are on it.
 They will be here in time.”

 Commotion caused Charlie to look over and see Chico and Friedo waving truckloads of gifts into Santa’s workshop.
 Elves rushed over to help them unload.
 Meanwhile, Carlos and Marcello arrived with the new sleigh.
 The fuzzy dice on the rearview mirror of Santa’s did not go unnoticed by Charlie as he fumbled for aspirin trying to calm his nerves before he killed every elf each time they opened their mouth.

 Santa walked in to oversee last minute preparations.
 “Looks like everything is going smoothly, eh Charlie?”